-Directorate Oncology Haematology & Renal Services, Medicine Cancer and Community
+Directorate Medicine, Cancer and Community

-District Capital, Coast & Hutt Valley
+District Capital, Coast & Hutt Valley and Wairarapa Districts police vetting before commencing and every three years

-Responsible to Charge Nurse Manager
+Responsible to Nurse Manager

-Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years time as part of Variance Response you may be required to work in other areas.
+Children's Act 2014 This position is classified as a children's worker, requiring a safety check including part of Variance Response you may be required to work in other areas.

-Location This position is expected to work from Wellington Regional Hospital.
-From time to
+Location This position is expected to work from Wellington Hospital.
+From time to time as